 Maintainable code: everybody wants it, very few modernization customers get it.
 But rigorously defining what is maintainable code is somewhat difficult.
 However, there are some good guidelines to go by:

 1. Maintainable code for web business systems does NOT have the same structure as your legacy mainframe programs.
 In Natural and COBOL and MAPPER, for example, it is possible to mix the business logic in with the presentation or view (the screens and reports).
-That’s not how we write programs for the web, and forcing the Java or .NET developers to forget most of the best practices they learned in school and follow the unstructured ramblings of a 30-year-old programming hegira is NOT what we mean by maintainable.
+That’s not how we write programs for the web, and forcing the Java or .NET developers to forget most of the best practices they learned in school and follow the unstructured flow of a 30-year-old program is NOT what we mean by maintainable.
 Maintainable code is properly structured down to the class level — it’s not just a matter of throwing a bunch of spaghetti into the “spaghetti layer” and calling the result maintainable.

 2. Maintainable program source code has meaningful comments — not just duplicating what was in the legacy system because that is only useful if you also duplicated the structure of the legacy application.
 Otherwise, the comments would be in the wrong place, wouldn’t they?
-The comments should tell the programmer about the Java or .NET programming choices that were made and why they were made.
+The comments should tell the programmer about the Java, Angular, Vue, Python or .NET programming choices that were made and why they were made.
 It’s good to carry comments containing business information forward, but that’s nowhere nearly enough for maintainability.